firecat53/dockerfiles/syncthing/README.md

     docker build --build-arg=uid=$(id -u) --build-arg=gid=$(id -g) -t syncthing .

+You can also pass the user name if desired, although this isn't typically necessary.
+A root user container can be built like:

+    docker build --build-arg=uid=0 --build-arg=gid=0 --build-arg=user=root -t syncthing .

 ## Run

 Systemd service file available.
 Edit to enable or disable 'host' networking as